Yin Yoga Poses for Beginners

 - With your knees bent, bring your right foot forward and place it in between your hands.

-- Slowly drop the left knee (i.e behind your back) on the ground.
+- Slowly drop the left knee (i.e behind your back) to the ground.

 - Press the right foot on the floor to feel a good stretch.